samvv/vim-templaty/README.md

 ## Installation

-We recommend the lightweight [vim-plug] if you have no plugin manager yet.
+We recommend the lightweight [vim-plug][2] if you have no plugin manager yet.
 Simply add the following to your `.vimrc` or `init.vim`:

 ```vim